Sekihan: The Japanese Tradition of Eating Red Rice

 Sekihan (赤飯): The Meaning of Red Rice in Japan

-When it comes to the history, it is said that, in ancient times, there was a custom of offering steamed red rice to the deities in Japan, and it is considered that the cooked rice was distributed to people after the offering.
+As for history, it is considered that there was a custom of offering red rice to deities in ancient Japan, and the cooked rice was distributed to people after the offering.